In Your Crisis Management Approach, Focus First on Communication

 - Listen to understand.

-Listening to understand is one of the 4 core behaviors in our Better Conversations Every Day™ program, available in a live-online option delivered by CCL experts or as a licensed program.
+Listening to understand is one of the 4 core behaviors taught in our Better Conversations Every Day™ program, which can help your organization strengthen its culture by building coaching skills.

 - Focus on the person, not the problem.